 A prominent Chinese writer close to Nobel Peace Prize winner Liu Xiaobo has described "inhumane treatment" that forced him to leave.

+Speaking in Washington, Yu Jie said he was harassed by police, then abducted and severely beaten.
 Mr Yu, 38, wrote "China's Best Actor: Wen Jiabao", a controversial book that scrutinised the premier.
 The book was banned in mainland China.

 Mr Yu arrived in the US on 11 January to live with his wife and son.